-While this boom is great for education in general, one of the big questions of online learning remains: how can you provide exams online with the same type of integrity and security of in-person exams at examination locations while still taking advantage of the flexibility of online learning?
+While this boom is great for education in general, one of the big questions remains: how can you provide exams online with the same type of integrity and security of pen-and-paper exams at examination locations while still taking advantage of the flexibility of online learning?

 The answer is online proctoring.

-But what is online proctoring, what is the difference between proctored and non-proc-tored exams, and how does online proctoring keep people from cheating?
-In this arti-cle, we answer these questions and also look at why online proctoring is so important in the online learning space.
+But what is online proctoring?
+What is the difference between proctored and non-proctored exams, and how does online proctoring keep people from cheating?

 Traditionally, a proctored exam is where someone (the proctor) physically oversees exam-takers at a set location.
-The proctor is an independent, unbiased person whose sole duty is to run the exam, from authenticating the identities of candidates, monitor-ing and invigilating exam-takers to ensure that there are no violations of the exam codes of conduct and that no cheating occurs, and reporting any incidents.
+The proctor is an independent, unbiased person whose sole duty is to run the exam – from authenticating the identities of candidates,to monitoring and invigilating exam-takers to ensure that there are no violations of the exam codes of conduct and that no cheating occurs.
 A proctor has the authority to stop the test, should they spot or suspect any irregularities such as cheating.
 Proctoring has a major impact on the integrity and validity of an exam.
 When you take a proctored exam, you have someone watching you while you take it.

-Online proctoring is exactly what it says, but with a tech-twist.
-Online proctoring is es-sentially an automated or remote version of physical proctoring via the internet.
-It per-forms exactly the same functions as a physical proctor, it authenticates the identity of candidates, monitors exam-takers for irregularities and cheating, and reports any suchincidents should they occur.
-When taking an online proctored exam, the candidate must accept things like screen- and audio-sharing, the use of algorithms that detect things like mobile phones, monitor facial presence, eye-movement, as well as whetherthere is more than one person in the room.
-The candidate must also allow the monitor-ing of applications on the candidate’s computer for the duration of the exam.
+Online proctoring is the same, with a tech-twist.
+Online proctoring is essentially an automated or remote version of physical proctoring via the internet.
+It performs exactly the same functions as a physical proctor: it authenticates the identity of candidates, monitors exam-takers for irregularities and cheating, and reports any such incidents should they occur.
+When taking an online proctored exam, the candidate must accept things like screen- and audio-sharing, the use of algorithms that detect things like mobile phones, monitor facial presence, eye-movement, as well as whether there is more than one person in the room.
+The candidate must also allow the monitoring of applications on the candidate’s computer for the duration of the exam.

-But online proctoring doesn’t necessarily mean that there aren’t humans involved whoare checking up on you while you take the exam.
-There are different kinds of proctor-ing with varying degrees of human involvement, namely live online proctoring, recorded proctoring, and fully automated proctoring.
+Online proctoring doesn’t necessarily mean that there aren’t humans involved who are checking up on you while you take the exam.
+There are different kinds of proctoring with varying degrees of human involvement, namely live online proctoring, recorded proctoring, and fully automated proctoring.

 With live proctoring, a human remotely performs proctoring duties like ID authentica-tion and monitoring the exam via webcam.
 This is the closest to ‘regular’ proctoring.
 The drawback of live proctoring is that there is a limit on the number of candidates that one proctor can monitor.